Tearkistan/Tearkistan/README.md

 Hello World! 👋

-- 🔭 I’m currently focused on pursing a junior Data / Analytic Engineering or a senior PMO / Transformation role.
-I am currently a Teacher Assistant at Le Wagon in both Data   Analytics and Data Science
+- 🔭 I'm a student at 42 Berlin seeking a part-time role in technical project coordination or team operations, with a long-term focus on systems-level development and applied AI.
+I'm especially interested in supply chain technologies and intelligent system design.

-- 🏗️ I'm currently working on the data pipeline and visualization on Fortune Frontier.
-A revenue forecasting app based on Python, Streamlit, Google Cloud Storage, BigQuery and various machine learning models including Facebook Prophet in collaboration with philippniegisch.
-To date my contribution has largely focused on data pipeline, backend, and frontend layout
+- 🏗️ Current focus is on normalizing into 42 Berlin core curriculum based on C programming at a full-time capacity since 05.05.2025

-- 🌱 I’m currently learning Kafka, Airflow, and Fivetran
+- 🤔 Currently looking for a long-term mentor experienced with AI, consulting, and manufacturing / logistics in Berin area - any leads, pointers, advice, and feedback much appreciated

-- 👯 I’m looking to collaborate on data pipeline and analytic projects.
-Open to all domains at this stage.
-I enjoy diverse projects from my PMO, transformation, and business performance managment days on Business Group / cross-functional level
+- 🌱 SAP certifications, FabLab projects, networking activities coming soon

-- 🤔 I’m looking for help with job search and portfolio development - any leads, pointers, advice, and feedback much appreciate
+- 👯 Collaboration pitches TBD

 - 📫 How to reach me: best on linkedin, linked on my profile

-- 💬 Ask me about data, transformation, coaching, community building, personal development, fitness, games, or anything that inspires
+- 💬 Ask me about data, systems, games, fitness / wellness

-- ⚡ Fun fact: West Coast, Best Coast 😏 Family still there, however, I have been living primarily in Switzerland and Germany since 18
+- ⚡ Fun facts: Alaskan Born.
+Finance degree.
+7+ years experience as project manager / PMO @Nokia.
+Launched a successful wellness business in 2023.
+On ice so far in 2025.

-Onwards!💫
+Keep iterating!💫